catalyst-cloud/catalystcloud-docs/source/first-instance/dashboard.rst

 Using the web dashboard
 #######################

-The web dashboard is the easier way of creating an instance as you can visually see your instance being built with each step.
-The dashboard itself is also easy to navigate and the steps below should be easy to follow.
+The web dashboard is the easiest way of creating an instance as you can visually see your resources being built with each step.
+The dashboard itself is also easy to navigate and you should be able to follow the steps below regardless of your background with cloud based systems.

 ****************
 Before you begin